JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-29-bmc-showcase-note-utils-lombok.md

 in this class we see again the getter and setter plus a slightly modified call to `@EqualsAndHashCode(onlyExplicitlyIncluded = true, callSuper = true)`, it has the extra parameter `callSuper = true`.
-That parameter means to go to the supper class to look for what defines equals/hashcode there.
+That parameter means to go to the super class to look for what defines equals/hashcode there.

 when we check the resulting class this is what we will see: